 What counts as content?

-Not all content is designed to sell however; some may be to engage and inform your users.
-You might consider posting a news update on your blog, for example, or making an infographic (a graphic design with pictures, words and statistics) to showcase your industry knowledge.
+Not all content is designed to sell, however; some may be to engage and inform your users.
+You might consider posting a news update on your blog, for example, or making an infographic to showcase your industry knowledge.

 Why you need regular content

-It’s one thing to create a beautiful website that accurately describes your services.
-It’s another to keep this fresh: if you want your brand name to continue being recognised, not to mention ranked in search engines, you should update and add new content regularly.
+It’s one thing to create a beautiful website that accurately describes your services - It’s another to keep it fresh.
+If you want your brand name to continue being recognised, not to mention ranked in search engines, you should update and add new content regularly.
 Regularly adding new blog posts or case studies can also help encourage return visitors, as well as hopefully increasing conversions through your website.

 Establishing your industry expertise

-Producing valuable content that’s relevant to your industry will demonstrate your knowledge to prospective customers.
+Producing valuable information that’s relevant to your industry will demonstrate your knowledge to prospective customers.
 This can be anything from how-to guides to opinion pieces on topical subjects.
 For example, manufacturers might consider an expert blog on how Brexit will affect the industry.
 Case studies are also a great way to show target audiences your expertise using real-life examples.

 Get started with a strategy